 There are two main factors that have persuaded the PSG to make allocations.
-Firstly, the early community engagement work indicated that access to affordable housing would be a key objective.
+Firstly, the early community engagement work indicated that increasing access to affordable housing would be a key objective.
 Secondly, the PSG considers it vital that the MANP secures the development management benefits of the plan-led system in a period before the adoption of the new Wiltshire Local Plan.

 The assessment process comprises three stages.
-The first stage generated a schedule of potential development sites through a 'call for sites' exercise.
-The second stage disqualified sites based on a set of key suitability and availability criteria.
-The third stage comprised five distinct tests: SA/SEA, AONB impacts, community benefits, community opinion and viability.
+The first stage in 2018 generated a schedule of potential development sites through a 'call for sites' exercise.
+The second stage the same year disqualified sites based on a set of key suitability and availability criteria.
+The third stage over the last year or more has comprised five distinct tests: the Sustainability Appraisal; an assessment of AONB impacts; the nature of any community benefits offered by the proposed schemes; the outcome of surveying community opinion; and scheme viability.
+Those tests have been applied to a small number of spatial options, which bundled together groupings of the individual sites into meaningful and consistent options.
 The PSG has maintained a 'level playing field' with land interests throughout the process.
-The same call for sites letter was sent to all known land interests at Stage 1.

-The updated Housing Needs Assessment on July 2020 has indicated that the town will require between 640 and 780 affordable homes to be built over the next 15 years.
+The updated Housing Needs Assessment in July 2020 has indicated that the town will require between 640 and 780 affordable homes to be built over the next 15 years to meet the need for such homes.
 Recent schemes and schemes currently at planning may deliver approx. 100 affordable homes to 2036.
-The site assessment tests indicate that another 80 affordable homes can be allocated on brownfield and greenfield sites around the town in a way that will avoid causing significant negative environmental effects and that will win a majority of local community support.

-The final preferred option for allocating sites to reach this objective within the environmental constraints, comprises the following sites:
+The technical site assessment tests concluded that another 80 affordable homes could be allocated on a combination of brownfield and greenfield sites around the town in a way that will avoid causing significant negative environmental effects.
+However, following the statutory consultation period, the final preferred option for allocating sites to reach this objective, comprises the following four sites:

-A Elcot Lane (50 homes, of which 25 will be affordable homes) D West of Salisbury Road (50 homes, of which 25 will be affordable homes) E Barton Dene (30 homes, of which 15 will be affordable homes) J Cherry Orchard (30 homes, of which 12 will be affordable homes) I Kelham Gardens (10 homes, of which 4 will be affordable homes)
+- D West of Salisbury Road (50 homes, of which 25 will be affordable homes) - E Barton Dene (40 homes, of which 20 will be affordable homes) - J Cherry Orchard (30 homes, of which 12 will be affordable homes) - I Kelham Gardens (10 homes, of which 4 will be affordable homes)